Chrisbetann/Sneaker-Monitors/README.md

 ## About the Project
 This project is aimed at providing web-monitors for various sites to the sneaker community for free.
 A monitor is a tool that tracks and alerts about changes on website.
-These monitors currently notify if a restock or release occurs via Discord Webhook on popular sneaker releated websites.
+These monitors currently notify if a restock or release occurs via Discord Webhook or SMS on popular sneaker related websites.

 Today, competition to purchase sneakers is getting increasingly difficult with resellers using paid automated tools to give them a massive advantage over everyone else.
 As such, I have and will continue to develop monitors that will help those members that struggle to finally get the sneakers they want.